UPDATE 1: I got a tweet from David Allen, the GTD author himself, saying my home office was “Very Cool” – made my day

 Before I delve into the details, I want to make a few comments.

-First, although I’m a Cisco employee, Cisco does not compensate me for mentioning any Cisco products in this post (on that note, and as applicable to this entire blog, all the comments made by me are my own views and not those of Cisco).
+First, although I’m a Cisco employee, Cisco does not compensate me for mentioning any Cisco products used in my home office (on that note, and as applicable to this entire blog, all the comments made by me are my own views and not those of Cisco).

-Second, I’ve included links to the products I own so that you won’t have to waste time researching for them if you like them (disclosure – some of those are affiliate links).
+Second, I’ve included links to the home office products I own so that you won’t have to waste time researching for them if you like them (disclosure – some of those are affiliate links).

-Here’s a photo of my newly-minted home office.
-The numbers in the picture refer to the tips below (you might want open the pic in a new window so you view it in full-size as you read through).
+The photo above is of my newly-minted home office.
+The numbers in the picture refer to the tips below (so you might want open the picture in a new window so you view it in full-size as you read through).

 - Second PC: Some customers I work with require that I use one of their company-issued laptops for security purposes.
 I’m usually not a big fan of that, as it becomes a hassle to manage multiple email accounts, calendars, and contact lists, but when I have to, I put it right there in my field of vision so I don’t keep turning my head 20 times an hour.

 - Phone: I use a Cisco 7975G IP phone.
-For couch managers, I can think of no other better phone, especially since it synchs up really well with my WebEx Connect softphone when I’m on the road.
+For couch managers, I can think of no other better phone, especially since it synchs up really well with my Cisco Jabber softphone when I’m on the road.
 Two things to note here.
 First, I have my phone within an arm’s reach to make and receive calls quickly without moving from my seat, and second, it’s close enough where people can hear me when using the speakerphone.
-I also have a headset hanging on the wall above the phone, which I use when I need to have a conversation while I’m moving around in the room.
+I also have a Logitech USB headset hanging on the wall above the phone, which I use when I need to have a conversation while I’m on the road with my laptop.

 - In-Basket: This is my collection basket where I dump everything that needs processing at a later time: unopened envelopes, follow-up receipts, hand written notes, etc. I usually empty it out every couple of days to keep it clean and ready for more stuff.
 I use a 3-level letter tray with compartments that pull out for accessing documents.